 Submission Guidelines

-Welcome to the Indian Journal of International Economic Law (IJIEL) Blog.
-We are a student-edited, peer-reviewed law journal published by the National Law School of India University (NLSIU), Bangalore, under the patronage of the Indian government-sponsored chair on WTO Law.
+Welcome to the Indian Journal of International Economic Law (IJIEL) Exchange.
+We are the blog-counterpart of IJIEL, a student-edited, peer-reviewed law journal published by the National Law School of India University (NLSIU), Bangalore, under the patronage of the Indian government-sponsored chair on WTO Law.
 Our mission is to foster insightful discussions and scholarship on international economic law, with a focus on developing countries.

 We look forward to receiving your submissions!